mitranim/emerge/readme.md

 ### `patch(...dicts)`

 Takes any number of dicts and combines their properties.
 Ignores `null` and `undefined` inputs.
 Always produces a dict.
+Rejects other non-dict inputs.

 Uses the same rules as [`put`](#putprev-key-value) and other derivatives:

-  * safe to call on invalid targets; replaces them with dicts
   * uses structural sharing, attempts to reuse as many old references as possible when the result would be equal
   * setting a property to nil deletes it